 The pay to play laws also prohibit actions taken indirectly that the Firm or its Supervised Persons could not take directly without violating the law.
 For example, it is improper and unlawful to provide funds to a third party (such as a consultant or attorney) with the understanding that the third party will use such funds to make an otherwise prohibited contribution.
-Such indirect violations may result in a prohibition on the Firm from receiving compensation and result in other sanctions, including possible criminal penalties.
+Such indirect violations may result in a prohibition on the Firm from receiving compensation and result in other sanctions,

+Page -34-OFS Capital Management Confidential.
+Do not copy or distribute. including possible criminal penalties.
 If any Supervised Person learns of facts and circumstances suggesting a possible indirect violation, that Supervised Person must report such facts and circumstances to a Compliance Officer immediately.